IIIF/api/source/api/presentation/3.0/index.md

  * An annotation list _MAY_ have exactly one startIndex, which _MUST_ be the index of its first annotation relative to the order established by its paging layer.
  * Other resource types _MUST NOT_ have a startIndex.

+#### 3.6.
+Structural Properties

+##### items

+##### structures

 ##  4. JSON-LD Considerations

 This section describes features applicable to all of the Presentation API content.
 For the most part, these are features of the JSON-LD specification that have particular uses within the API.

 ### 4.1.
 URI Representation

 Resource descriptions _SHOULD_ be embedded within higher-level descriptions, and _MAY_ also be available via separate requests from http(s) URIs linked in the responses.
-These URIs are in the `@id` property for the resource.
-Links to resources _MAY_ be either given as just the URI if there is no additional information associated with them, or as a JSON object with the `@id` property.
+These URIs are in the `id` property for the resource.
+Links to resources _MAY_ be either given as just the URI if there is no additional information associated with them, or as a JSON object with the `id` property.
 Other URI schemes _MAY_ be used if the resource is not able to be retrieved via HTTP.
 Both options provide the same URI, however the second pattern associates additional information with the resource:

 ``` json-doc
 // Option A, plain string